elasticpath/react-pwa-reference-storefront/documentation/testing.md

 Testing
 ====================
-Introduction to hour our storefront testing framework.
+This is an introduction to the REACT Reference Storefront testing framework.
+You can invoke tests directly on the same development environment that you use to implement the REACT Reference Storefront.

 Technology